Can Dogs Eat Bananas?

 The good news is dogs can eat bananas in reasonable quantities as an occasional treat.
 Our experts explain how and when to treat your dog to this fruit without causing digestive upset.

 Are Bananas Good for Dogs?

-Despite the low risk (unlike grapes or cherries), bananas aren’t as nutritious as you might think.
+Despite the low risk (unlike grapes or cherries, which are bad for dogs), bananas aren’t as nutritious as you might think.
 Because the servings are small, the beneficial nutrients may not make a difference.
-That’s fine, according to Dempsey.
-She explains, “Bananas do contain certain nutrients like potassium.
-But if your dog is on a complete and balanced diet, you’re not relying on the banana to supply anything essential.”

-Some people think bananas will improve symptoms of digestive upset like diarrhea.
-According to Dempsey, “Bananas aren’t a cure-all for dogs with diarrhea or constipation.”
+Some people think bananas will improve the symptoms of digestive upset like diarrhea, but that’s not always the case.
 Instead of feeding your dog more bananas, watch his food intake and reduce the amount to see what he tolerates.
 If diarrhea and other symptoms don’t resolve within 24 hours, call your veterinarian.

 How to Serve Bananas for Dogs

 As mentioned earlier, ask your veterinarian before feeding your dog or puppy any new foods.
 They can tell you the best serving size based on his age, size and more.
 To serve your dog a banana, peel it and cut it into an appropriate size and share the treat with them.

 If your dog doesn’t seem to like fresh bananas, try them frozen.
 “By freezing bananas—or another fruit or vegetable—you're creating a different texture and temperature experience for your dog.
 This new texture and temperature may entice your dog to consume the treat,” Carbo-Johnson explains.